impact-crater/impact-crater-core/README.md

             entities/
             levels/
             main.js
-            server/ (This is required and your server entities/main.js will go here!) entities/
+            server/ <------ This is required and your server entities/main.js will go here! entities/
               main.js
           impact/